May 1815 French legislative election

 Legislative elections were held in France between 8 and 22 May 1815 for the period of the Hundred Days.
 The elections were held to appoint deputies to the Chamber of Representatives established by the Additional Charter of 22 April 1815.
 The elections were the first since April 1799 and last of the 'republican system' until the Charter of 1830.

 Background

-After his return from the Isle of Elba and his entry into Paris on March 20, 1815, Napoleon Bonaparte returned to the throne.
-Aware that most of the French no longer want the authoritarian regime established in Year VIII and desirous of making the Bourbons completely forgotten, the Emperor resolves to liberalise the regime.
+After his return from the Isle of Elba and his entry into Paris on 20 March 1815, Napoleon Bonaparte returned to the throne.
+Aware that most of the French no longer wanted the authoritarian regime established in Year VIII and desirous of making the Bourbons completely forgotten, the Emperor resolved to liberalise the regime.
 For this, he had a new constitution drafted by Benjamin Constant, the Act additional to the constitutions of the Empire, which took up a good part of the liberal elements of the Charter of 1814.